ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 Interception of data transmitted between the portable computer and other computers and computer networks via wireless transmissions as well as over any Internet connection therefore becomes an issue.
 Therefore, only authorised connection methods between portable computers and other departmental computers are permitted.

-The ability to easily transfer data from an office computer to a portable computer increases the risk of transferring sensitive or protectively marked data that cannot be adequately protected on the portable computer.
-Connecting any insecure device to a departmental system storing data registered under the Data Protection Act may be grounds for legal action against the Department under the seventh principle that requires adequate security to be provided to this information.
+The ability to easily transfer data from an office computer to a portable computer increases the risk of transferring sensitive data that cannot be adequately protected on the portable computer.
+Connecting any insecure device to a departmental system storing personal may be grounds for legal action against the Department under data protection laws that require adequate security to be provided to personal data.

 Removable media such as CDs, DVDs, floppy disks and mass storage USB memory sticks (sometimes called dongles) are a particular risk due to their small size yet ability to carry large (increasingly extremely large) amounts of data.